-Book categories: New, Biographies, Rise & Fall, Associates, Josephine, Other Women, Stepson, Stepdaughter, Fiction, Jerome, Joseph, Pauline, Exiles & Death, Military Career, Waterloo, Russia, Era, USA, Art, Miscellaneous, Napoleon II, Napoleon III, Other, Children's Books, Movies & Documentaries, French Royalty
+Book categories: Biographies, Rise & Fall, Writings, Associates, Josephine, Other Women, Stepson, Stepdaughter, Plots Against, Fiction, Jerome, Joseph, Pauline, Exiles & Death, French Revolution, Military Career, Waterloo, Egypt, Italy, Russia, Era, USA, Art, Miscellaneous, Napoleon II, Napoleon III, Other, Children's Books, Movies & Documentaries, French Royalty

 Napoleon by Felix M. Markham.
 A reconstruction of Napoleon's life based on newly rediscovered documents, including the letters of his wife Marie-Louise.

 Napoleon Bonaparte: A Life by Alan Schom.
 Portrays Napoleon as an evil man and a poor general.